Complex number: Electromagnetism and electrical engineering

 To obtain the measurable quantity, the real part is taken:

 The complex-valued signal V(t) is called the analytic representation of the real-valued, measurable signal v(t).

 Fluid dynamics

 In fluid dynamics, complex functions are used to describe potential flow in two dimensions.

 Quantum mechanics

 The complex number field is intrinsic to the mathematical formulations of quantum mechanics, where complex Hilbert spaces provide the context for one such formulation that is convenient and perhaps most standard.
 The original foundation formulas of quantum mechanics – the Schrödinger equation and Heisenberg's matrix mechanics – make use of complex numbers.

 Relativity

-In special and general relativity, some formulas for the metric on spacetime become simpler if one takes the time component of the spacetime continuum to be imaginary.
+In special relativity and general relativity, some formulas for the metric on spacetime become simpler if one takes the time component of the spacetime continuum to be imaginary.
 (This approach is no longer standard in classical relativity, but is used in an essential way in quantum field theory.)
 Complex numbers are essential to spinors, which are a generalization of the tensors used in relativity.